-Also, the double collection setup means less downtime emptying and shaking out bags, which means you’ll be able to spend more time actually making the dust.
+The double collection setup means less downtime emptying and shaking out bags.
+You’ll be able to spend more time working.
+It is for wood dust only.
 CSA certified meeting CSA C22.2 #243-M91 and UL 1017-4th standards.
-Apparently it is for wood dust only.

 The increased air suction capacity will allow you to build bigger and more complex dust collection systems with room to spare.
-Also, the double collection setup means less down time emptying bags and shaking out filters – this translates to more time spent actually making the dust.
+Also, the double collection setup means less downtime emptying bags and shaking out filters – this translates to more time spent making the dust.

-Here is a quick question for you, Are you tired of having to deal with dust in your working area?
-Simple and obvious answer is obviously yes.
+Here is a quick question for you, Are you tired of dealing with dust in your working area?
+The simple and obvious answer is obviously yes.
 Let me introduce you to this Shopfox W1687 3 HP Dust Collector.
-If you finally want to upgrade your dust cleaning methods then this Shopfox W1687 3 HP Dust Collector is definitely the one for you.
+If you finally want to upgrade your dust cleaning methods, then this Shopfox W1687 3 HP Dust Collector is yours.

 It is a powerful dust collector that can change your life.
-It comes with increased air suction meaning it will work in a bigger place and it will be sure to clear the air and rid your space of all dust particles.
-If you’re ready to work in a space where taking a deep breath won’t lead to coughing and choking then this here is your biggest contender.
+It comes with increased air suction meaning it will work in a bigger place, and it will be sure to clear the air and rid your space of all dust particles.
+If you’re ready to work in a space where taking a deep breath won’t lead to coughing and choking, then this is your biggest contender.

 This Shopfox W1687 3 HP Dust Collector is a powerful dust collector that will allow you to build a bigger and more complex dust collection system with room to spare.
 It comes with a double collection setup meaning you will experience less downtime emptying and shaking out bags.

-With 3 HP, 2,800 CFM, 2.5 Micron filtration this collector here is for when you are ready to take your dust collection system to the next level.
+With 3 HP, 2,800 CFM, and 2.5 Micron filtration, this collector here is for when you are ready to take your dust collection system to the next level.
 So what do you say?
-The bigger the better they always say, and this is proof of that.
+They always say the bigger, the better, and this is proof of that.

 - Keeps air in a working area clean and safe